phpseclib/phpseclib.github.io/docs/why.md

 Due to the namespace change, phpseclib 3.0 can be used to emulate phpseclib 2.0. [phpseclib2_compat](https://github.com/phpseclib/phpseclib2_compat) does just that.
 So let's say you want to use phpseclib 3 but some of your dependencies are still using phpseclib 2.
 In this scenario you can require phpseclib/phpseclib:~3.0 and phpseclib/phpseclib2_compat:~1.0 and you're dependencies will then start using phpseclib 3 even if they don't know it.

 Using phpseclib2_compat will actually bring a few enhancements to your dependency.
-While phpseclib 2.0 only supports RSA keys phpseclib2_compat sports support for ECDSA / DSA / Ed25519 / Ed449 keys.
+For example, while phpseclib 2.0 only supports RSA keys phpseclib2_compat sports support for ECDSA / DSA / Ed25519 / Ed449 keys.

 Consider this code sample: